iwsjanine/github-slideshow/2019-09-27-FNOL-Step-5---Claimant-Vehicle-and-Parties.md

 ## Pedestrians and Cyclists

-* If there were pedestrians or cyclists involved in the loss event, click the **+ ****Add Pedestrian or Cyclist** link to open the Add Pedestrian or Cyclist dialog.
+* If there were pedestrians or cyclists involved in the loss event, click the **+ ****Add Pedestrian or Cyclist** button to open the **Add Pedestrian or Cyclist** dialog.
 Follow the instructions in the [Add Driver / Add Involved and Non Involved Party / Add Individual / Add Passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#heading=h.xxnfnds39943) topic.

 ### Submit

-* Click **Submit** to exit the Add Pedestrian or Cyclist dialog and return to the Claimant Vehicles and Parties screen.
+* Click **Submit** to exit the **Add Pedestrian or Cyclist** dialog and return to the **Claimant Vehicles and Parties** screen.

 ## Witnesses

-* If there were witnesses to the loss event, click the **+ ****Add Witnesses** link to open the Add Witnesses dialog.
+* If there were witnesses to the loss event, click the **+ ****Add Witnesses** button to open the **Add Witnesses** dialog.
 Follow the instructions in the [Add Driver / Add Involved and Non Involved Party / Add Individual / Add Passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#heading=h.xxnfnds39943) topic.

 ### Submit